Photoluminescence Quenching in WSe$_2$ via p-Doping Induced by Functionalized Rylene Dyes: Results

-We start our analysis by comparing the PL spectra of the hybrid \ce{CN4PMI}-\ce{WSe2} interfaces with those of pristine \ce{WSe2} taken on the same sample before and after \ce{CN4PMI} deposition (Fig.~\ref{fig:PL}b).
-For these measurements, we used an excitation wavelength of 633~nm at an average power density of 5000~W/cm$^2$.
+For the PL measurements, we used an excitation wavelength of 633~nm at an average power density of 5000~W/cm$^2$.
 The hybridization process in the heterostructure results in two main spectral changes in \ce{WSe2}.
 First, we observe a strong reduction of the PL intensity by $\sim97\%$, which can have both a static or dynamic origin, similar to previous findings for TMD-graphene heterostructures.\cite{Ghaebi2025} Static charge transfer due to hybridization leads to doping in the TMD, and thus to a higher trion density, which typically displays very low PL yield due to ultrafast non-radiative recombination pathways.\cite{Lien2019, Li2022} On the other hand, ultrafast charge transfer following photoexcitation can reduce the number of available electron-hole pairs, which are necessary for radiative recombination.
+To clarify the quenching mechanism and rule out alternative pathways, we compare the spectral overlap between the emission of the \ce{WSe2} monolayer and the absorption of the \ce{CN4PMI} dye in Fig.~\ref{fig:PL}a.
+The \ce{WSe2} PL peaks at approximately 750 nm (1.65 eV), whereas the dye absorption is confined to the 400–550 nm range.
+The absence of any spectral overlap between the TMD emission and the dye absorption definitively rules out long-range F\"orster resonance energy transfer as the origin of the PL quenching.

-Another drastic difference in the PL spectra linked to the previous discussion is the change in the trion density.
-To estimate the exciton/trion ratio, we applied a cumulative Gaussian fit for the neutral A exciton peak at higher (1.665~eV for the pristine sample and 1.650~eV for the hybridized sample) and the trion peak at lower (1.647~eV for the pristine and 1.640~eV for the hybridized sample) energies.\cite{Wierzbowski2017} The exciton/trion ratio changes from 0.88 for the pristine \ce{WSe2} to 0.28 for the hybrid \ce{CN4PMI}-\ce{WSe2} sample.
-This increase in the trion density suggests the presence of a strong static charge transfer from the \ce{CN4PMI} molecule to the monolayer \ce{WSe2}~\cite{Kong2022} immediately after adsorption, in agreement with previous reports on \ce{WSe2}-perylene hybrids.\cite{Voelzer2023} Furthermore, we observe a redshift by approximately 6-9~meV of the PL peaks from pristine to hybrid samples for the neutral exciton and trion, respectively, possibly indicating the concomitant effect of charge transfer and dielectric screening.
+Another drastic difference in the PL spectra of the heterostucture compared to pristine \ce{WSe2} is the change in the trion density.
+To estimate the exciton/trion ratio, we applied a cumulative Gaussian fit to the neutral A exciton peak at higher energy (1.665~eV for the pristine sample and 1.650~eV for the hybridized sample) and the trion peak at lower energy (1.647~eV for the pristine and 1.640~eV for the hybridized sample).\cite{Wierzbowski2017} To quantify the excitonic changes, the PL spectra were deconvolved using a cumulative fit of two Gaussian functions, with the peak energies, integrated areas, and full-widths at half-maximum treated as unconstrained parameters alongside a constant baseline offset.
+The exciton/trion ratio, defined by the integrated PL intensities of the respective peaks, decreases from 0.88 for the pristine \ce{WSe2} to 0.28 for the hybrid \ce{CN4PMI}-\ce{WSe2} sample.